Spring 2020 Graduates

 Should utilize the degree timelines, graduation checklists and Academic Calendar as a guide to all enrollment and degree requirements and deadlines.
 There are separate checklists for masters and doctoral students.
 While departments and RGP staff make every effort to provide information and assistance, it is ultimately the student's responsibility to ensure that all degree requirements have been met and necessary documentation submitted by the semester deadline for degree completion.

 Provide confirmation to RGP that all departmental requirements have been met by signing the graduation checklist, and work with their individual faculty to resolve any outstanding grade issues.
 Departments must also observe the universities deadline to submit outcomes of final exams/defenses and approve graduation in E&P for the University Registrar to process the degree conferral.
-Exams should be scheduled 2-3 weeks prior to the actual date of the exam, through the program staff, to provide RGP staff time to approve degree eligibility and process exam outcomes.
+Exams are to be scheduled 3 weeks prior to the actual date of the exam, through the program staff, to provide RGP staff time to approve degree eligibility and process exam outcomes.

 School of Engineering Dean’s Office